Ike Hilliard: Florida Tuskers

 Forced to retire after a string of injuries and nine surgeries, Hilliard became a volunteer receivers coach for the UFL's Florida Tuskers, a charter UFL franchise based in Orlando, Florida.
 In 2010, he became the Tuskers' new wide receivers coach for the season.
-He worked alongside Head Coach Jim Haslett and Offensive Coordinator Jay Gruden.
-The Tuskers appeared in the first two UFL Championship Games, losing both to the Las Vegas Locomotives.
+He worked alongside head coach Jim Haslett and offensive coordinator Jay Gruden.
+The Tuskers appeared in the first two UFL championship games, losing both to the Las Vegas Locomotives.
 In 2010, the league suspended the Tuskers' operations and moved the remnants of the team to Virginia Beach to assume the identity (and some executive staff) of a previously announced expansion team that was to begin play in 2011.

 Miami Dolphins

-In 2011, Hilliard returned to the NFL as an assistant wide receivers coach for the Miami Dolphins under Head Coach Tony Sparano assisting in the development of Brandon Marshall and Brian Hartline.
+In 2011, Hilliard returned to the NFL as an assistant wide receivers coach for the Miami Dolphins under head coach Tony Sparano, assisting in the development of Brandon Marshall and Brian Hartline.

-Washington Redksins
+Washington Redskins

 In 2012, Hilliard was hired by Mike Shanahan of the Washington Redskins as the wide receivers coach.
 He oversaw a unit that had four wide receivers with at least 500 receiving yards or more (Santana Moss, Leonard Hankerson, Josh Morgan and Pierre Garçon).
-The Redskins ended the regular season with a 7-game winning streak to finish with a 10–6 record, leading to a NFC East division championship and a 4th seed spot in the playoffs.
+The Redskins ended the regular season with a 7-game winning streak to finish with a 10–6 record, leading to a NFC East division championship and a fourth-seed spot in the playoffs.
 It was their first division title since 1999.